-The San Francisco Schoolhouse is a new option for families seeking an affordable, progressive education.
+The San Francisco Schoolhouse is a new option for families seeking an affordable, progressive education for their elementary school-aged children.
 We are building a customized, parent-participation program that brings your child to the focus of our curriculum.

 We believe that:

 Children are naturally creative and highly divergent in their thinking to problems and solutions.
 Most education strips children of these natural talents.
 Children learn at different paces and have different interests, strengths and weaknesses.
 Learning must be individualized.

 Inspiring children to learn—as opposed to requiring them to absorb information—promotes the natural love of learning that all children are born with, resulting in a deeper commitment to their own education.

 Teachers must mentor, question and encourage.
 Learning will involve discussion and analysis in small groups and one-on-one discussions, instead of lectures and workbooks.

 A school is not just a place to learn academic skills.
 Rather, it is a community of families coming together for the purpose of educating and growing a child.